csdaw/candidaev/data-raw/README.md

 files which are accessible once the package has been installed and loaded or attached.

-To access these raw files:
+Some different ways to access these raw files include:

 1. Right click on a desired file and select `Save link as...`.